 You are attempting to argue that due to the ongoing CPS case against your child's father, he should not be able to be around your child for the time being.
 This is a heavy burden put you on in terms of submitting evidence to support that position.
 An ongoing CPS case is not necessarily evidence of wrongdoing by your child's father.
 However, what can be evidence is testimony from your child's counselor that your child has spoken about incidents of inappropriate behavior by the father.

 Even your child's caseworker from CPS can be asked to come and testify in similar circumstances.
-Texas courts have ruled that a person in this position can testify about out of court statements made by a child about allegations of abuse.
+Texas courts have ruled that a person in this position can testify about out-of-court statements made by a child about allegations of abuse.
 The basis for this is that Texas courts have held that the exception to the hearsay rule was drafted without the requirement that the statements were made to a medical doctor or physician.

 What else do you need to know about hearsay evidence?

-On the other hand, you need to know about these issues because this is your case and not your attorney’s.
-Placing your trust in the attorney while having no idea about how anything in your case works is a bad idea.
-Your attorney is there to teach and guide you, in a perfect world.
+On the other hand, you need to know about these issues because this is your case and not your attorney's.
+Placing your trust in the attorney while having no idea how anything in your case works is a bad idea.
+Your attorney is there to teach and guide you in a perfect world.
 You make the decisions in your case- your attorney does not.
 You want to be an informed participant and not a mere, uninformed spectator of events.

 The impact of social media on your divorce

-Social media is important in family law cases.
+Social media is vital in family law cases.
 It has become increasingly important in the last five to ten years, as we live our lives more and more online.
 When you see your online life take on a life outside of the computer or phone, it can cause you to step back and re-evaluate the things that you have posted.
 However, this isn't a blog post about becoming more selective about your social media usage.
 We are here to discuss how social media may be relevant to your family law case.
-Let’s start by talking about how social media use can ultimately be harmful to your case.
+Let's start by talking about how social media use can ultimately be harmful to your case.

 Social media usage: a lot of downsides, not much upside

-Here is my thing that I will tell clients: if you don’t post something online does not doing so make it that the event never took place?
+Here is my thing that I will tell clients: if you don't post something online, does not doing so make it that the event never took place?
 Will your memories of the event fade?
 Probably not- you have the photos on your phone or computer where you can access them whenever you want.
-Are you worried about not being able to share that great experience with your friends?
-Don’t be.
+Are you worried about not being able to share that extraordinary experience with your friends?
+Don't be.
 Give them a call and tell them over the phone.
-If it was something you’re not overly proud to show online, you can still convey your message to friends and keep your privacy intact online.
+If it was something you're not overly proud to show online, you can still convey your message to friends and keep your privacy intact online.

-More on social media, text messaging and evidence in tomorrow’s blog post
+More on social media, text messaging, and evidence in tomorrow's blog post